subo1973/minaproxy/README.md

-Just try github.a proxy programming in java nio with mina is begining now.
+Just try github.
+A proxy programming in java nio with mina is begining now.